Death (and Life) Cafe: an opportunity to discuss our inevitable mortality

 - Alongside refreshing drinks and nourishing food – and cake – your own in this case!

-If you find this event of value and desire to support future gatherings there will be opportunity make a donation.
+If you find this event of value and desire to support future gatherings, there will be an opportunity make a donation.

 Here is information related to the next three events: